MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-copilot-features.md

 ## Regional availability and supported languages

-The Copilot features are available in the United States only and supported in English only.
+The Copilot features are available in the United States only and supported in the English language only.

 ## Prerequisites